 To meet this ambition, the Research Councils have together developed an action plan (launched on 4 May 2016), which represents the collective aspiration of the Research Councils and will be supported by individual Research Council plans setting out more specific targets as appropriate.

 It follows RCUK’s Statement of Expectations for Equality and Diversity , published on 17 January 2013, and outlines our ambitions to lead by example in ensuring a diverse workforce; challenge bias and work towards fair and inclusive funding processes; and lead and support change in the research sector.

-The second annual publication of Research Councils’ diversity data on applications and awards can be found here .
+The third annual publication of Research Councils’ diversity data on applications is now available.

-It includes an update of previously published data on grant and fellowship applications and success rates by gender, ethnicity and age to include 2014/15 data.
-This year’s dataset has also been extended to include doctoral student population data and co-investigator data.
+It includes an update of previously published data on grant and fellowship applications and success rates by gender, ethnicity and age to include 2015/16 data.
+This dataset also includes doctoral student population data and co-investigator data.
 It forms part of our action plan to tackle equality, diversity and inclusion issues in research.
 We are committed to using our diversity data to assess how effective our policies and procedures are in promoting equal opportunities and will continue to update and publish this data annually.

 The Research Councils are committed to ensuring that equality and diversity are promoted in all aspects of the recruitment of postgraduate students.
 Our statement of expectations sets out what we expect from Research Organisations who are in receipt of our funding and these expectations extend to studentship funding.

 Currently, research councils collate information on funded students’ gender, age, disability and ethnicity.
 We do not have information on applicant data and we do not have measures for assessing postgraduate students’ socio-economic background.